-Approximate cost of project: $2,832,600, half of which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $2,832,600, half of which was provided by the Great Lakes Restoration Initiative.

-Key partners (public and private): The Bayfield Regional Conservancy, Trust for Public Land, the Town of Bay View, the National Oceanic and Atmospheric Administration and the U.S. Environmental Protection Agency.
+Key partners: Great Lakes Restoration Initiative, the Bayfield Regional Conservancy, Trust for Public Land, the Town of Bay View, the National Oceanic and Atmospheric Administration and the U.S. Environmental Protection Agency

 The acquisition preserved an ecologically significant natural area and guaranteed public access to the area, which has long been popular with hikers, birders and other outdoor enthusiasts.